MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 ...
 ```

 The `TransportProtocol` itself is an enum, where each case is representing a transport protocol used while testing.
 The enumeration consists of TCP, UDP and QUIC cases and their configurations are accessed through the `parameters` and `type` computed properties.
 The `type` property delivers the local mDNS name used to advertise and browse for the service via Bonjour.
 The `parameter` property delivers the `NWParameters` configurations used both in `NWListener` and `NWBrowser` to configure the network stack for these objects.
+It is important to set the `includePeerToPeer` property to enable local AWDL broadcasting.

 ```swift
    var parameters: NWParameters {